Pion condensation at rotation in magnetic field, electric and scalar potential wells: Vacuum instability in rotating system at ignorance of Meissner effect and London moment

 \subsection{Case $N=eHR^2/2\geq \nu\geq 1$ in absence of self-interaction}

 Let us continue to study the case $m^{*2}>0$.
-As for zero and a weak external magnetic field considered above, in case a strong external magnetic field studied in \cite{Zahed,Guo} the current associated with the arising vortex proves to be non-zero in the rotation frame.
+As for zero and a weak external magnetic field considered above, in case of a strong external magnetic field studied in \cite{Zahed,Guo} the current associated with the arising vortex proves to be non-zero in the local flat frame.
 For $\lambda =0$ and $V=-V_0=const$, $H\neq 0$, the solution of the equation of motion (\ref{pipi}) renders, cf. \cite{LL3},

 $_{1}F^1$ is a confluent (degenerate) hypergeometrical function and \be-a=\frac{1}{2}(|\nu|-\nu+1)-\frac{(\mu +\Omega\nu +V_0)^2-m^{*2}}{2eH}\,,\ee that for $\nu\geq 0$ can be rewritten as

 The function $_{1}F^1$ can be expanded in the series,